Ecotone

 This function will run in round-robin manner for each defined Message Channel (client_a, client-b).

-By using Skipping Strategy we can easily rate limit our Clients.
+By using Throttling Strategy we can easily rate limit our Clients.
 This can work dynamically, if Customer will buy credit credits, we can start returning true from decisioning method, which will kick-off the consumption.
 This means that we create real-time experience for Customers.

 Using custom Strategies